What is cryptococcal meningitis?

-Eventually, untreated CM is fatal, especially in a person with HIV/AIDS.
-According to the British Medical Bulletin, 10 to 30 percent of HIV-related cryptococcal meningitis patients die from the illness (Bicanic and Harrison, 2005).
+Untreated, CM is fatal, especially in people with HIV or AIDS.
+According to the British Medical Bulletin, 10 to 30 percent of people with HIV-related CM die from the illness.

-Your doctor might also perform a physical examination when trying to figure out if you have CM.
-He or she will look for the symptoms associated with this disease.
+Your doctor will also perform a physical examination when trying to figure out if you have CM.
+They’ll look for the symptoms associated with this disease.

-If you have CM, you will be given antifungal drugs.
-The most common choice is amphotericin B. You will need to take the drug daily.
-Your doctor will monitor you closely while you are on this drug to watch for nephrotoxicity (meaning the drug is toxic to your kidneys).
-Amphotericin B is typically administered intravenously.
-This means that it is administered directly into your veins.
+You’ll receive antifungal drugs if you have CM.
+The most common choice is amphotericin B. You’ll need to take the drug daily.
+Your doctor will monitor you closely while you’re on this drug to watch for nephrotoxicity (meaning the drug can be toxic to your kidneys).
+You’ll typically receive amphotericin B intravenously, meaning directly into your veins.

-You will probably also take flucytosine, another antifungal medication, while you are taking the amphotericin B. The combination helps treat the condition more quickly than amphotericin B alone.
+You’ll probably also take flucytosine, another antifungal medication, while you’re taking the amphotericin B. This combination helps treat the condition quicker.

-You will need to have your spinal fluid tested repeatedly during treatment.
-After your tests have come back negative for CM for two weeks, you will generally stop taking amphotericin B and flucytosine.
-You will typically switch to taking only fluconazole, which you will generally keep taking for about eight weeks.
+You’ll need to get spinal fluid testing repeatedly during treatment.
+If your tests come back negative for CM for two weeks, your doctor will probably ask you to stop taking amphotericin B and flucytosine.
+You’ll probably switch to taking only fluconazole for about eight weeks.

-In many cases, patients will need to continue taking fluconazole indefinitely.
-This is especially true in patients with AIDS.
-This helps prevent a relapse.
+In many cases, people need to continue taking fluconazole indefinitely.
+This is especially true in people who have AIDS.
+Taking this medication helps prevent relapses.